LiaScript/Markdownify/README.md

 Formula: $ E = mc^2 $ and code: `const x = 42;`
 ```

-### Links & Media
+### Links & Multimedia

-There are also links, which can be used to embed to external resources or media.
+There are also links and multimedia embeddings, which can be used to embed to external resources.

 ``` json
 {